SouthernsSoftSol/node-micro/SouthernsChat/CONTRIBUTING.md

 Please [open an issue](https://github.com/sdelements/lets-chat/issues/new) for support and questions.

-# Contributing to Let's Chat
+# Contributing to Southern's Chat

-Looking to contribute something to Let's Chat? **Here's how you can help.**
+Looking to contribute something to Southern's Chat? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.